rwestlund/responsive-dialog/README.md

       fullscreen layout.
     - Default: `"600px"`
 - **dismissText**
-    - What text tpo use for the dismiss button.
+    - What text to use for the dismiss button.
 If not defined, no dismiss button will be shown.
 On mobile, defining this causes an X rather than a back arrow.
     - Default: `""`